Does cloud computing complement your IT infrastructure?

 Usually when we mention cloud, we are referring to a public cloud service like Google, Azure, or Amazon AWS.
-Strictly speaking a public cloud is considered off-premises (existing on the premises of the cloud provider). does this refer to a private cloud?
-While serving one tenant a characteristic of private cloud, altering files and user permissions are not exclusive to a private cloud.
+Strictly speaking a public cloud is considered off-premises (existing on the premises of the cloud provider).
+If one tenant can alter file management and user permissions, does this refer to a private cloud?
+While serving one tenant is a characteristic of private cloud, altering files and user permissions are not exclusive to a private cloud.
 Though the inclusion of a firewall that prohibits external access usually is.
 The link between private and public is typically defined as hybrid cloud, while multiple cloud services (generally public) are seen as multi-cloud.

 When accessibility of your data and files are critical to your mission statement

-If all cloud solutions are virtualized environments and share a connection (not always directly) to the internet, what makes the private cloud private? whilst resources are shared with multiple tenants. at is the significant difference between the two?
-Technically a private cloud is utilized by a single tenant. and workloads are fully isolated.
-More specifically, an unshared environment where resources are virtualized such as the and VMEM, and where storage becomes accessible (Storage Area Network) for example. ons.
+If all cloud solutions are virtualized environments and share a connection (not always directly) to the internet, what makes the private cloud private?
+Current public cloud offerings also offer the ability to restrict access whilst resources are shared with multiple tenants.
+What is the significant difference between the two?
+Technically a private cloud is utilized by a single tenant.
+This single tenant has full control over their resources and workloads are fully isolated.
+More specifically, an unshared environment where resources are virtualized such as the vCPUs and VMEM, and where storage becomes accessible over SAN (Storage Area Network) for example.
+These resources can then be used for disaster recovery, API-calls, or sending push notifications.
 The latter two are prime examples where low latency is key for optimal performance, a characteristic that is usually boasted by a private cloud rather than a public one.

 Why create or innovate, when the optimal IT solution is readily available?